Updated July 10, 2023

 - This method uses professionals who have been in the market for a while.
 They must possess plenty of experience and knowledge of the industry’s demands.

 - The analysts first analyze the business model and prepare a forecast.
-The report is circulated among the experts one by one, where they add their opinion on the forecast.
+The report is circulated among the experts individually, where they add their opinion on the forecast.

 Financial Forecasting vs Financial Planning